Blosc/bcolz/doc/reference.rst

         A maximum number of elements to return.
 The default is return everything.
       skip : int
         An initial number of elements to skip.
 The default is 0.
+If negative, the count begins from the end.

     Returns:
       out : iterator